 The Yard Tree Program is made possible through the support and partnership of the following Metro Atlanta municipalities.
-Property owners in these municipalities are eligible to have us plant trees in your yard at little or no cost to you.
+Property owners in these municipalities are eligible to have us plant trees in your yard at no cost to you.

 How to Apply for a Yard Tree

 To have a canopy tree planted in your yard, please submit an application.

 - Make sure you are a resident of the city or county participating in this program.